-The Financial Advisers Act was enacted with a view to reducing the disparity between investment products across the industry and various distribution channels, harmonizing the regulatory regime governing these products.
-In addition, having a common set of requirements and regulations that is applicable for all market intermediaries engaging in financial advisory services (effectively providing advice on the investment products aforementioned) will help maintain consistent professional standards across the industry.
-If a person intends on carrying out regulated activities governed by the Financial Advisers Act, they will need to obtain the Financial Advisers Licence prior to doing so.
+The Financial Advisers Act was enacted to reduce the disparity between investment products across the industry and various distribution channels, harmonizing the regulatory regime governing these products.
+In addition, having a common set of requirements and regulations that is applicable to all market intermediaries engaging in financial advisory services (effectively providing advice on the investment products aforementioned) will help maintain consistent professional standards across the industry.
+If a person intends on carrying out regulated activities governed by the MAS Financial Advisers Act, they will need to obtain the Financial Advisers Licence prior to doing so.

 Regulated activities such as issuing reports and providing advice on investment products (which may comprise of futures and leveraged foreign exchange products), life insurance products, marketing of units trusts and other collective investment schemes, would be governed by the Financial Advisers Act, effectively require a Financial Advisers Licence.
 Individuals who are employed by an entity which is a Licensed Financial Adviser to carry out such services are required to be representatives under the Financial Advisers Act.